Our Services

 Helpful Resources

-Urine tests like dipstick urinalysis and the albumin-to-creatinine ratio detect early kidney stress in diabetes, with microalbuminuria serving as a key marker for emerging nephropathy.
-Regular monitoring allows you and your healthcare team to adjust treatments, protect long-term kidney function and reduce cardiovascular risk.
+Urine tests, including dipstick urinalysis and the albumin-to-creatinine ratio (ACR), detect early kidney stress in people with diabetes.
+Microalbuminuria is a key marker of emerging diabetic nephropathy, and regular monitoring helps your healthcare team adjust treatments, protect long-term kidney function, and lower cardiovascular risk.

 What Your Urine Test Says About Your Diabetes Progression